-- Valley City State University and the Foundation collaboratively bear major responsibility for fund-raising.
+- VCSU and the Foundation collaboratively bear major responsibility for fund-raising.
 University and Foundation representatives will coordinate fund-raising initiatives, including major gift solicitations, with the Foundation.
 However, the Foundation shall not begin a formal fundraising campaign for new building construction, major renovations, or major building additions, without SBHE approval as required by SBHE Policy 902.1.

 - The President of the University will work in conjunction with the leadership of the Foundation board and the Foundation chief executive to identify, cultivate, and solicit prospects for private gifts.

 - The Foundation will receive, hold, manage, invest, and disperse contributions of cash, securities, patents, copyrights, and other forms of real and intellectual property, including immediately vesting gifts and deferred gifts that are contributed in the form of planned and deferred-gift instruments.
-VCSU Agrees to encourage donors and prospective donors to make donations and bequests to the Foundation and not directly to VCSU.
-However, as required by North Dakota law, VCSU must retain ownership and control of donations and bequests made to VCSU and may not transfer ownership or title of VCSU donations and bequests to the Foundation.
-Consistent with donor intent, subject to SBHE Policy 810 and to the extent permitted by applicable by applicable law, the parties agree that the Foundation shall manage, invest and account for VCSU donations and bequests on behalf of VCSU and the parties agree to enter into a separate Funds Management Agreement implementing this understanding.
+VCSU agrees to encourage donors and prospective donors to make donations and bequests to the Foundation and not directly to VCSU.
+However, as required by North Dakota law, VCSU must retain ownership and control of donations and bequests made to VCSU and may not transfer ownership or title to VCSU donations and bequests to the Foundation.
+Consistent with donor intent, subject to SBHE Policy 810 and to the extent permitted by applicable law, the parties agree that the Foundation shall manage, invest and account for VCSU donations and bequests on behalf of VCSU and the parties agree to enter into a separate Financial Services Agreement implementing this understanding.

-- The Foundation will explore current opportunities, including acquisition and management of real estate on behalf of the Valley City State University for future allocation, transfer, or use.
+- The Foundation will explore current opportunities, including acquisition and management of real estate on behalf of the VCSU for future allocation, transfer, or use.

 - The Foundation may serve as an instrument for entrepreneurial activities for the University and engage in such activities as purchasing, developing, or managing real estate for University expansion, student housing, or retirement communities.
 It also may hold licensing agreements and other forms of intellectual property, borrow or guarantee debt issued by their parties, or engage in other activities to increase Foundation revenue with no direct connection to a University purpose.